 - View financial data, orders, and cancellation survey responses

 You will be redirected to Users and Permissions where you should see your newly created service account as Active.

-In the Users and Permissions section, click on the service account and add your apps to the account.
-Click Apply on the sheet that appears.
+In the Users and Permissions section, select the service account and add your apps to the account.
+Select Apply on the sheet that appears.

-Copy and paste the credentials JSON that were downloaded in step 2 to your RevenueCat account and we'll be ready to handle Google Play purchases!
+Copy and paste the credentials JSON that was downloaded in step 2 into your RevenueCat app settings and we'll be ready to handle Google Play purchases!